IiroKarppanen/HookedDownloadScript/README.md

-This python script scrapes the IMBd and can download data and images for thousands of movies.
+This python script scrapes the IMBd site and can download data and images for thousands of movies